AgtLucas/forgotten-past/README.md

 This is a small pet project to track down monthly transactions that I made bespoke for my parents.

-## Requirements and how to use
+## Requirements and how to run locally

-To run this project locally, you need Node.js® v10+.
+To run this project locally, you need Node.js® v10+ and a Web Browser with localStorage support.

 - Download or clone this repo `git clone git@github.com:AgtLucas/forgotten-past.git`
 - Install project's dependencies via [`yarn`](https://yarnpkg.com) or [`npm`](https://npmjs.com)